-- (1) For the purposes of the Act a dividing fence is a sufficient fence in a residential area if it is constructed on or near the boundary between a residential lot and a
+- (1) For the purposes of the Act a dividing fence is a sufficient fence in a residential area if it is constructed on or near the boundary between

+- (a) a residential lot and a:

-- (a) residential lot;
+- (i) residential lot;

-- (b) commercial lot;
+- (ii) commercial lot;

-- (c) industrial lot;
+- (iii) industrial lot;

-- (d) rural lot,
+- (iv) rural lot,

-and is constructed and maintained to a minimum standard in accordance with the specifications in Schedule 1.
+and is constructed and maintained in accordance with the specifications in Schedule 1.

-- (2) For the purposes of the Act a dividing fence is a sufficient fence in an industrial or commercial area if it is constructed on or near the boundary between a commercial lot or an industrial lot and a - (a) commercial lot;
+- (2) For the purposes of the Act a dividing fence is a sufficient fence in an industrial or commercial area if it is constructed on or near the boundary between

+- (a) a commercial lot or an industrial lot and a:

+- (i) commercial lot;

-- (b) industrial lot; - (c) rural lot,
+- (ii) industrial lot;

+- (iii) rural lot,

-and is constructed and maintained to a minimum standard in accordance with the specifications in Schedule 2.
+and is constructed and maintained in accordance with the specifications in Schedule 2.

-(3) For the purposes of the Act a dividing fence is a sufficient fence in a rural area if it is constructed on or near the boundary between two or more rural lots and is constructed and maintained to a minimum standard in accordance with the specifications in Schedule 3.
+(3) For the purposes of the Act a dividing fence is a sufficient fence in a rural area if it is constructed on or near the boundary between two or more rural lots and is constructed and maintained in accordance with the specifications in Schedule 3.

-Part 3 - Fencing materials and requirements
+Part 3 - Fencing requiring a building permit

-3.1 Fences that do not require a building permit
+3.1 Fencing requiring a building permit